-14 (d) Upon notice that the court has ordered the suspension of a person's license, the clerk 15 of the court in which the charges are pending shall forthwith transmit to the commissioner of the 16 Division of Motor Vehicles a copy of the order suspending the person's license, along with any 17 license surrendered by the person, and the commissioner shall promptly update the division's 18 records to indicate that the person's license is suspended.
-19 (e) Licenses suspended under this section shall remain suspended until a judgment of 20 conviction or acquittal is entered in the case or until the court enters an order terminating the 21 suspension, but in no event for a period longer than the maximum license suspension period 22 applicable to the person under section two, article five of this chapter.
-23 (f) Any person whose driver's license has been suspended pursuant to this section shall 24 be given credit for all pretrial suspension time against the period of revocation imposed. §17C-5A-1c.
-Judicial review of pretrial license suspension for test refusal.
-1 If a person appeals a pretrial suspension of his or her license under section one-b of this 2 article, the scope of the appeal is limited to determining whether one or more of the following 3 conditions have not been met: 4 (1) Whether the arresting law-enforcement officer had reasonable grounds to believe the 5 arrested person had committed a violation of section two, article five of this chapter; 6 (2) Whether the law-enforcement officer requested the arrested person to submit to the 7 chemical test or tests designated pursuant to section four, article five; 8 (3) Whether, at the time the test was requested, the law-enforcement officer administered 9 the required written and verbal warnings pursuant to section seven, article five of this chapter; 10 and 11 (4) Whether the arrested person refused to submit to the chemical test or tests requested 12 by the law-enforcement officer. §17C-5A-3.
-Safety and treatment program; reissuance of license.
-1 (a) The Department of Health and Human Resources, Division of Alcoholism and Drug
+(d) Upon notice that the court has ordered the suspension of a person's license, the clerk of the court in which the charges are pending shall forthwith transmit to the Commissioner of the Division of Motor Vehicles a copy of the order suspending the person's license, along with any license surrendered by the person, and the commissioner shall promptly update the division's records to indicate that the person's license is suspended.

+(e) Licenses suspended under this section shall remain suspended until a judgment of conviction or acquittal is entered in the case or until the court enters an order directing the Commissioner of the Division of Motor Vehicles to terminate the suspension, but in no event for a period longer than the maximum license suspension period applicable to the person under §17C-5-2 of this code. (f) Any person whose driver's license has been suspended pursuant to this section shall be given credit for all pretrial suspension time against the period of revocation imposed. (g) The court may, in its discretion or upon motion by a party, impose a modified pretrial suspension of the driver's license and driving privileges for any person whose license is suspended pursuant to the provisions of this section.
+No person shall be given credit for any such period of modified pretrial suspension against any future period of revocation imposed. §17C-5A-1c.
+License suspension and registration for test refusal. (a) If a person files a motion for a hearing upon a pretrial suspension of his or her license under §17C-5A-1b(a) of this code, the scope of the hearing is limited to determining whether one or more of the following conditions have not been met: (1) Whether the arresting law-enforcement officer had reasonable grounds to believe the arrested person had committed a violation of §17C-5-2 of this code; (2) Whether the law-enforcement officer requested the arrested person to submit to the chemical test or tests designated pursuant to §17C-5-4 of this code; (3) Whether, at the time the test was requested, the law-enforcement officer administered the required written and verbal warnings pursuant to §17C-5-7 of this code; and (4) Whether the arrested person refused to submit to the chemical test or tests requested by the law-enforcement officer. (b) Following a hearing held pursuant to §17C-5A-1c(a), the clerk of the court in which the charges are pending shall forthwith transmit to the Commissioner of the Division of Motor Vehicles a copy of the order entered. (c) If a person whose license is suspended under §17C-5A-1b(a) of this code fails to file a timely request for a hearing, the determination that the individual refused to submit to the requested secondary chemical test shall be determined to be final.
+At the expiration of this time, the court shall make and enter an order to that effect.
+The clerk of the court in which the charges are pending shall forthwith transmit to the Commissioner of the Division of Motor Vehicles a copy of the order.